-- Student Aid requires private educational institutions to withdraw students who have missed five (5) consecutive days without contacting the College.
-As a student, you must contact the College and provide documentation either before or during the absence detailing the reason for the absence.
-Moreover, absences must be deemed as reasonable based on Student Aid's definition of a reasonable excuse.
-If you miss 5 consecutive days without contacting the College with a reasonable excuse, you will be withdrawn from studies and Student Aid will notified of your withdrawal. - Regardless of College approved absences (reasonable excuses), if you have missed 15 consecutive days (including scheduled breaks), you will be withdrawn from studies.
-If applicable, Student Aid will be notified of your withdrawal and this will result in the immediate termination of your funding. - During your time as a student, should you have excess absences that prevent you from successfully completing your program within the scheduled study period (by the contractual end date), Student Aid will be notified of your withdrawal, and notification will result in immediate termination of funding.
+- As a student, you must contact the college and provide documentation either before or during the absence detailing the reason for the absence.
+If you miss 5 consecutive days without contacting the College with a reasonable excuse, you will be withdrawn from studies. - If for any reason a student interrupts their studies by being absent from scheduled classes for more than five (5) consecutive days or by missing a scheduled examination, they must meet with the Campus Director or Designee to determine continuance. - During your time as a student, should you have excess absences that prevent you from successfully completing your program within the scheduled study period (by the contractual end date), they must meet with the Campus Director or Designee to determine continuance.